Inspiring Compassion. Ending Cruelty.

 Vandhana Bala serves as our general counsel, working to put animal abusers behind bars.
 Vandhana became interested in animal rights in law school, became a vegetarian, and spent nearly a decade working at animal shelters and hospitals.
 Vandhana is now a committed vegan, and envisions a day when animals are viewed as more than personal property in the eyes of the law.

-Ari Solomon is our director of communications, managing all things social media.
+Ari Solomon is our vice president of communications, managing all things social media.
 He also serves as the liaison to celebrities involved in MFA’s campaigns.
-A prolific writer, Ari's work appears regularly on The Huffington Post, and has been featured in the Los Angeles Times, The New York Times, and The Advocate.
+Ari is a prolific writer whose work appears regularly on The Huffington Post and has been featured in the Los Angeles Times, The New York Times, and The Advocate.
 Ari’s videos on veganism, including Sh*t Vegans Say, have become viral sensations, with nearly 2 million combined views.

 Brooke MaysEditor in Chief